Mama June’s Flabby Skin From Massive Weight Loss The Least Of Her Worries?

 This is how Here Comes Honey Boo Boo was born.
 The show was a hit, so the conclusion was correct.
-“The loud toddler pageant queen and her outrageous redneck family quickly became one of the most entertaining spectacles on TV, with their reality show “Here Comes Honey Boo Boo.” reports Greeningz.
+“The loud toddler pageant queen and her outrageous redneck family quickly became one of the most entertaining spectacles on TV, with their reality show “Here Comes Honey Boo Boo,” reports Greeningz.

-Besides chasing the beauty pageant dreams of her very young daughter, June become a bit of a sideshow who kept viewers coming back week after week.
-She is a woman who has demonstrated some very crass behavior and it wasn’t long before June left viewers with their jaws dropped across the nation’s living rooms.
+Besides chasing the beauty pageant dreams of her very young daughter, June became a bit of a sideshow who kept viewers coming back week after week.
+She is a woman who has demonstrated some very crass behavior, and it wasn’t long before June left viewers with their jaws dropped across the nation’s living rooms.

 Burping in public, or even in the middle of a conversation, was not taboo for Mama June and neither was passing gas.
 Mama June’s kids thought nothing of passing gas during a Steve Harvey interview, as News 40 reports in an article from 2013.
 They weren’t shy about letting Harvey and everyone else know they were “cutting the cheese.”
 These are just a few of the antics this clan would demonstrate on the show, many of which came naturally to this woman and her family.
 With Here Comes Honey Boo Boo ending in 2014, Mama June and the family were off the air.